mullinmax/aggy/README.md

 Let’s say you’re fascinated by alligators.
 You hop between platforms to follow alligator-related creators and subreddits.
 Every once in a while, you see a post about crocodiles, Argh!
 Aggy solves this problem by bringing **all your content into one place** and sorting it based on how relevant it is to you.
 When you're in the mood for alligator facts, you won’t have to sift through crocodile content—Aggy does the filtering for you.

 Aggy works for any type of content.
-Whether it’s specific animals, hobbies, news, or entertainment, Aggy curates your feed to match **your interests**.
+Whether it’s specific animals, hobbies, news, or entertainment, Aggy curates your source to match **your interests**.

 ## How does Aggy work?